evamh/ACNH-NPC-Generator/README.md

 ![vae model results](https://git.arts.ac.uk/storage/user/650/files/5929ce82-0115-490b-bc47-e5b898fc6dac)

 The results here are more similar to the simple autoencoder.
-The outlines are generally quite blurry, and seem to be a blend together different animal forms (for example, the fourth one appears to have cat and mouse features).
+The outlines are generally quite blurry, and seem to blend together different animal forms (for example, the fourth one appears to have cat and mouse features).
 Additionally, there seems to be some interesting behaviour with the eagle.
-In the first and third example, the outline of an eagle is easy to find, and is a little blurrier in the other examples.
+In the first and third example, the outline of an eagle is quite apparent, and is a little blurrier in the other examples.

 ### Generating new content

 Using the variational autoencoder, I explored how to generate new images using the latent space.
 First, I chose a random test image and ran it through the encoder to get its latent vector, then passed this into the decoder to get the image reconstruction.

 <img src="https://git.arts.ac.uk/storage/user/650/files/79df1659-bf4c-4149-8fa8-ca1fe2d1deac" width="20%"> <img src="https://git.arts.ac.uk/storage/user/650/files/253fbc3f-db91-433d-b7f1-b3edf8c25c95" width="20%">

-To generate new latent vectors, I first wanted to get a sense of where the training latent vectors lay.
+To generate new latent vectors, I first wanted to get a sense of where the training latent vectors were.
 With help from ChatGPT, I found the min and max latent vector values from the training data.
 I then generated 10 random vectors within this range, and ran them through the decoder.

 <img src="https://git.arts.ac.uk/storage/user/650/files/db3c6d5e-1cfa-40ea-95e8-b140c185ea82" width="20%">

 ![vae random results](https://git.arts.ac.uk/storage/user/650/files/7d46b6b0-91e7-4f94-aff9-1760ae7a1bee)

-Both the eagle and the cat stand out quite a bit in these new images.
+One observation that I immediately made is that both the eagle and the cat stand out quite a bit in these new images, which suggests that the model generalised to these forms more so than the other animals.

 ## Evaluating performance

-Of the four autoencoders built, I found similarities between the convolutional ones and the simple/variational ones.
+Of the four autoencoders built, I found strong similarities between the convolutional ones and the simple/variational ones.

 The convolutional autoencoders performed much better overall.
 The loss values during training were significantly smaller, and the resulting reconstructions clearer and more accurate.

 Conversely, the simple autoencoder behaved similarly to the variational one.
 Both had blurry outlines, and the reconstructions were not clear instances of one animal.
-In the variational autoencoder, cats and eagles stood out.
+The reconstructions also suggest that the model generalised to specific animal forms (such as cats and eagles).

-Because the convolutional autoencoders performed much better overall, it suggests that a convolutional approach is necessary for this dataset.
+Because the convolutional autoencoders performed much better overall, it highlights that a convolutional approach is necessary for this dataset.
 Convolutional layers have a greater ability to capture the details and distinctions found in the image set.
 This is apparent when comparing the reconstructions between the convolutional models and the non-convolutional ones.

 ## Main challenges